Dog Food Allergy Symptoms: Complete Identification Guide

 Vomiting: Food Allergy vs Other Causes

 Chronic vomiting is one of the most commonly misattributed symptoms — owners often assume food allergies when the cause is something else entirely.
 Food allergy vomiting has a specific signature: it is chronic (2-3+ times per week), occurs 2-12 hours after meals (not immediately, not on an empty stomach), the vomit contains partially digested kibble, and the dog otherwise seems healthy and energetic between episodes.
 Vomit appearance is typically partially digested food or yellow/white bile from an empty stomach, sometimes with mucus, but rarely with blood.
+The vomiting symptoms hub covers the broader differential — pancreatitis, IBD, motion sickness — and the timing patterns vets use to separate them.

 Use this table to compare patterns before assuming food allergy: